sreuland/cdp_fraud_detect/README.md

 ## Design proposal:

-A distributed data pipeline, consisting of a CDP Datastore(GCS Bucket) as the origin of network ledger metadata, Kafka as messaging middleware, and event driven microservices as processors.
+A distributed data pipeline, consisting of a CDP Datastore(GCS Bucket) as the origin of Stellar network ledger metadata, Kafka as messaging middleware, and event driven microservices as processors.

 ![data pipeline](./design.png)